-Special tests may be conducted to develop any characteristics of the device that are not normally anticipated under the conditions of installation as circumstances require.
+Special tests may be conducted to develop any characteristics of the device that are not normally anticipated under the conditions of installation.

 N.6.
 Temperature Correction. - Corrections shall be made for any changes in volume resulting from the differences in liquid temperature between time of passage through the meter and time of volumetric determination of test draft.